Co-Authored by Matt Frommer, Housing Forward Colorado, and Luke Teater, Thrive Economics

 New apartments are affordable for most households

 Census data shows that most apartments built in the last five years are relatively affordable for households across the Denver metro area.
-Nearly 80% of apartments built since 2020 are affordable to households earning the area median income (100% of AMI).
-Put differently, a family in the middle of the income distribution can afford 80% of apartments built since 2020, suggesting the vast majority of these homes are not what most people would call “luxury”.
+Nearly 80% of rental units built from 2020 to 2024 are affordable to households earning the area median income (100% of AMI).
+Put differently, a family in the middle of the income distribution can afford 80% of apartments built since 2020, suggesting the vast majority of these homes are not what most people would call “luxury.”
 According to the US Department of Housing and Urban Development (HUD), a home is affordable if the residents pay no more than 30% of their income on housing costs.

-Share of new Denver-area apartments built 2020-2024 by income level they’re priced to serve (household Area Median Income (AMI)).
+Share of new Denver-area rental units built 2020-2024 by income level they are affordable to (AMI)

-Nearly half of new apartments built since 2020 are affordable to low-income households earning 80% of AMI, about $82,000 per year for a two‑person household in Denver.
-In high‑cost regions like Denver, workers like teachers, bus drivers, restaurant workers, nurses, and childcare providers often qualify as “low income” under housing rules, largely because local housing costs have risen faster than their wages.
-So, it’s especially notable that much of the new housing is affordable to households earning between 60% and 80% of AMI, a group often left out of traditional affordable housing programs, which tend to target households earning 60% of AMI or below.
+In addition, nearly half of apartments built since 2020 are affordable to a two-person household earning about $84,000 per year, equivalent to 80% of Denver’s AMI, which HUD classifies as “low income.”
+In high‑cost regions like Denver, workers like teachers, bus drivers, restaurant workers, nurses, and childcare providers often qualify as “low income” under housing rules – largely because local housing costs have risen faster than their wages.
+So it’s especially notable that much of the new housing is affordable to households earning between 60% and 80% of AMI.
+That group is often left out of traditional affordable housing programs, which tend to target households earning 60% of AMI or below.
 In other words, new market-rate housing is workforce housing.

-Yes, there are some new high‑end buildings with rooftop jacuzzis and pet spas, but the data shows that only 3% of recently-constructed apartments are only affordable to households making over 120% AMI – $135,000 or more for a household of two.
-These 3% are truly luxury units and reflect properties that are pursuing a different business strategy and tenant base than most apartment owners, as shown by their median rent of $6,018 per month.
-Many of these high-end units are located in or near downtown Denver.
+Yes, there are some new high‑end buildings with rooftop jacuzzis and pet spas, but the data show that just 3% of recently-constructed apartments are affordable only to households making over 120% AMI: $125,280 or more for a household of two.
+Some of that 3% are truly luxury units and reflect properties that are pursuing a different business strategy and tenant base than most apartment owners, as shown by their median rent of $6,018 per month.

 New apartment rents are very similar to existing apartment rents

-The graph below compares the share of new rental units built since 2020 (red) with all rental units (blue) by monthly rent.
+The graph below compares monthly rents for new apartments built since 2020 (red) with all apartments in the city (blue).
 If all new apartments were “luxury” housing, we would expect to see taller red bars on the right side of the graph at higher rent levels.
 Instead, the distribution of new apartments is remarkably similar to that of the overall rental market.

 New supply is bringing rents down across the board

-Not only are new apartments relatively affordable, but the historic amount of new supply is driving down rents in Denver, especially for lower‑income families.
+Not only are new apartments relatively affordable, but the historic amount of new supply is driving down rents for all housing in Denver, especially for lower‑income families.
 In 2025, Denver metro rents fell 7.2% overall and 11.5% for Class C apartments – the older, more affordable segment of the market that typically houses lower‑income families.
-As new supply comes online, it allows some households to “trade up”, moving into larger or newer units for similar monthly costs.
+That’s because as new supply comes online, it allows some households to “trade up,” moving into larger or newer units for similar monthly costs.
 Those moves free up older, less expensive units for others, creating a ripple effect known as “moving chains.”
-Even if a new building doesn’t look affordable at first glance, adding homes at the top or middle of the market helps relieve pressure at the bottom.
-Our previous blog post covered this in more depth.
+Even if a new building doesn’t look affordable at first glance, adding homes at the top or middle of the market helps relieve competition for limited options at the bottom.
+Our previous blog post covers this phenomenon in more depth.

-To recap, new market rate housing is affordable for most households and also helps put downward pressure on rents across the market.
+To recap, new market-rate housing is affordable for most households and also helps lower rents across the market.
 Therefore, policies that enable more market-rate multifamily housing should be considered core affordable housing solutions.
-In reality, “luxury housing” may be more of a marketing term than a description of who actually lives in the vast majority of new homes.
+In reality, “luxury housing” may be more of a marketing term than a description of who actually lives in the vast majority of new homes in the Denver area.

 The risk of slowing production

-Unfortunately, Denver’s housing pipeline has slowed dramatically because of higher interest rates, rising construction costs, and softening rents.
-New housing permits in metro Denver have fallen to roughly half of their 2022 peak.
-If this trend continues, we should expect rents to climb again in 2026 and 2027, with the sharpest increases likely in the most affordable parts of the market.
-To get renters off this rollercoaster, Colorado needs sustained, steady housing production, so that homes remain attainable over the long run.
+Unfortunately, construction has slowed dramatically because of higher interest rates, rising construction costs, and softening rents (less profit opportunity for developers).
+If this trend continues, we should expect rents to climb again in 2027 and 2028, with the sharpest increases likely in the most affordable parts of the market.
+To get renters off this rollercoaster of price shifts, Colorado needs steady, sustained housing production so that homes remain attainable over the long run.

 Everything discussed above is specific to the rental market, which has seen meaningful price reductions due to record levels of new apartment supply.
 The same cannot be said for the homeownership market.
-This is partly due to the limited number of multifamily condominiums coming online, but it is also a result of exclusionary zoning policies that reserve most residential land for single-family homes on large lots and prohibit affordable “middle housing” options like townhomes, duplexes, and cottage courts.
-In practice, this means many communities are legally constrained from adding more for-sale housing – regulations that will need to be reformed if we want to see similar success in the homeownership market.
+This is partly due to the limited number of multifamily condominiums coming online for purchase, but it is also a result of exclusionary zoning policies that reserve most residential land for single-family homes on large lots and prohibit affordable “middle housing” options like townhomes, duplexes, and cottage courts.
+In practice, this means many communities are legally constrained from adding more for-sale housing – regulations that need to be reformed if we want to see similar success in the homeownership market as we’ve seen in the rental market.
+Fortunately, communities like Denver, Aurora, and Boulder are pursuing reforms to allow more affordable middle housing types in existing residential neighborhoods – policy changes that have proven to expand homeownership opportunities in other cities like Portland.

 To receive news and analysis from HFC, subscribe at the bottom right of this page!